 It was not an unfamiliar circumstance for Jackson, a man with an uncanny knack for being on teams that reached October around him but never with him square in the middle of the hoopla.
 He appeared as a Pittsburgh Pirate in 1959 and 1961, but managed to miss 1960, the year of Bill Mazeroski's World Series heroics.
 He was in Cincinnati as the gears of the Big Red Machine were tightened for the dynasty that lay ahead but was released one week into Cincy’s 1970 pennant romp.
 He was a part of the 1967 world champion Cardinals, going 9-4 starting and relieving, but of the 10 pitchers—including four lefties—skipper Red Schoendienst chose to shut down the Boston Red Sox in seven games, none of them was named Al Jackson.

 So it was that the 1969 Mets, remembered for pitchers like Tom Seaver, Jerry Koosman, Nolan Ryan, and Tug McGraw, rendered Al Jackson’s participation in baseball's miracle of miracles into a footnote.
 The Mets, needing to clear roster space (Ryan was coming off the disabled list as second baseman Ken Boswell returned from military reserve duty), sold Jackson to the Reds on June 13.
-The deal severed the last active link the Mets would ever have to their most humble beginnings, but only for the time being.
+The deal severed the last active link the Mets had to their most humble beginnings, but only for the time being.
 Four seasons later, the club would reacquire Jackson’s 1962 teammate, Bob L. Miller, to help out in the midst of their comparably unlikely 1973 pennant run.
 Miller’s final relief appearance, on September 28, 1974, wound up marking the last time an Original Met played as a Met.
 (Though Ed Kranepool was a ’69 Met—and would stay with the team for another decade—he was a late arriver to the ’62 team, receiving a few token at-bats at the Polo Grounds after being signed out of high school earlier in the year.)